Photo gallery: Royals 4, Tigers 2

 jsleezer@kcstar.com

-Kansas City Royals starting pitcher Ian Kennedy follows through on the last pitch of the Detroit Tigers sixth inning during Friday's baseball game against the on May 4, 2018, at Kauffman Stadium in Kansas City, Mo.
-John Hicks flied out to right field to end the top of the sixth.
+Kansas City Royals' Whit Merrifield pats Jorge Soler on the head after both scored on a double by Mike Moustakas in the third inning during Sunday's baseball game against the Detroit Tigers on May 6, 2018, at Kauffman Stadium in Kansas City, Mo.

 John Sleezer